blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=2REWSTAKE -ac_supply=100000 -ac_reward=1000000000 -ac_staked=2``

-100000 coin premine

-10 coin block reward

-Chain adjusts difficulty so 2% of blocks are proof of stake, 98% proof of work.
+A 100000 coin pre-mine with a 10-coin block reward.
+The chain adjusts difficulty so 2% of blocks are mined via PoS, 98% via PoW.

 ac_halving ac_decay
 ===================

 ``./komodod -ac_name=2HALVDECAY -ac_supply=999999 -ac_halving=2000 -ac_decay=50000000``

-999999 coin premine

-Default block reward of 0.0001 coin; On demand blocks after block 128
+A 999999-coin pre-mine, with the default block reward of 0.0001 coin, and on-demand blocks after block 128.

 ``ac_halving`` and ``ac_decay`` have no effect if ``ac_reward`` is not set.